App Volumes architecture

 To support a large production environment, there are some critical security configurations that administrators should put in place:

-- Open only essential, required firewall ports on App Volumes Manager and SQL.
+- Open only essential, required firewall ports on App Volumes Managers and SQL servers.

 - Replace the default self-signed TLS certificate with a certificate for App Volumes Manager signed by a reliable certificate authority.
 See Using SSL Certificates with App Volumes Manager.